chriswendt/ietf/draft-ietf-stir-passport.md

 The token claim should consist of the information which needs to be verified at the terminating party.
 This claim should correspond to a JWT claim [RFC7519] and be encoded as defined by the JWS Payload [RFC7519].

-The PASSporT should use a number of standard JWT defined headers as well as some addition custom headers specifically required for two party communications with an originator and terminator.
-These headers or key value pairs will be explained here, but some of the security implications will be explained further in the security considerations section below.
+The PASSporT defines the use of a number of standard JWT defined headers as well as two new custom headers corresponding to the two parties associated with personal communications, the originator and terminator.
+These headers or key value pairs are detailed below.

 The JSON claim MUST include the following registered JWT defined claims:

-* "iat" - issued at, time the JWT was issued, used for expiration
+* "iat" - issued at, time the JWT was issued, used for expiration.
+This is included for securing the token against replay and cut and paste attacks, as explained further in the security considerations in section 7.

-Verified Token specific claims MUST that be included:
+Verified Token specific claims that MUST be included:

-* "orig" - the originating identity claimed.  (e.g. for SIP, the FROM or P-AssertedID associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] but could also be an application specific identity string.
+* "orig" - the originating identity claimed.  (e.g. for SIP, the FROM or P-AssertedID [RFC3325] associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] but could also be an application specific identity string.
 * "term" - the terminating identity claimed as the intended destination by the originating party. (e.g. for SIP, the TO associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] but could also be an application specific identity string.

 An example claim is as follows,